Arp-G/csv2sql/README.md

 Download the executable binary from the latest release in this repository and run the executable using: ```./csv2sql --<argument>```

-The next section describes all the avialable command line arguments.
+The next section describes all the available command line arguments.

 <a name="cmdargs"></a>
 ### Using command line args